All Episodes

 And thank God, once again, that we have the alt media and that Elon bought X because this never would have even bubbled up.

-Now there's a bit more coming out about the judge here, and we did a little research, and there's something really interesting happening here.
+Now, there's a bit more coming out about the judge here, and we did a little research in this.

-So first listen to this.
+So, first, listen to this.

 She freed Brown in January of 2025, approximately seven months before the fatal stabbing on August 22nd, 2025.

-She did not attend law school, she did not have to pass the bar.
+She did not have to pass the bar.

 She was completely unqualified and hand-selected and appointed to the position to protect criminal blacks in her community.